Trans Pride with Pronouns Him, Her, They

 Beyond Rainbow-Washing: Building Equitable Workplaces for LGBTQ+ Staff

 Because it’s second nature to model a work environment from a cis-hetero perspective, many organizations face a lack of understanding and depth when trying to cultivate working conditions that are not only equitable but comfortable for their LGBTQ+ employees.
-It’s crucial, however, to current and potential LGBTQ+ talent’s well-being, and even an organization’s bottom line, that we recognize and overcome these challenges.
+It’s crucial, however, to current and future LGBTQ+ talent’s well-being, and even an organization’s bottom line, that we recognize and overcome these challenges.
 We believe there are a few ways organizations can help alleviate the added burden of navigating a professional environment catered to a cis-gendered norm and provide a workspace where LGBTQ+ staff are able to thrive by being their authentic selves.

 Why Inclusivity Matters

 According to LinkedIn, 34% of LGBTQ+ staff members prefer remote work because it alleviates the stress of needing to share their identity in the workplace, and 33% of LGBTQ+ professionals consistently expend energy to hide or protect their identity at work.
 LGBTQ+ workers of color specifically experience staggering volumes of discrimination, with 95% of workers reporting discrimination that has affected their psychological well-being.
-Roughly 88% of white LGBTQ+ folk experienced the same challenge.
+Roughly 88% of white LGBTQ+ workers experienced the same challenge.

 75% of LGBTQ+ professionals feel strongly that working at a company where they can be themselves is vital to them.
 If your organization is not actively working to create a more inclusive and equitable environment, it may be at risk of losing highly valued talent that are a part of the LGBTQ+ community.